jesseyang432/fritter/README.md

 - `404` if the freetId is invalid
 - `400` if the user has already downvoted the freet

-#### `GET /api/downvote/:freetId?` - Get number of downvotes on existing freet
+#### `GET /api/downvotes/:freetId?` - Get downvotes on existing freet

 **Returns**

 - A success message
-- An integer of the number of downvotes
+- An array of downvotes on the freet

 **Throws**